 APPRISE is the State Health Insurance Assistance Program (SHIP) for Pennsylvanians created by the Pennsylvania Department of Aging.
 APPRISE Health Insurance Counselors help older Pennsylvanians understand their health insurance options under Medicare, long term care insurance, Medicaid, and Medicare Managed Care Programs, and other health insurance and public benefit programs.
 Aging is becoming increasingly complex, and living in a fast-paced society is not easy!
-Through the Union-Snyder Agency on Aging’s APPRISE program, trained staff and volunteers can provide Counseling, Education and Outreach to assist you with your insurance-related needs!
+Through the Columbia-Montour Aging Office’s APPRISE program, trained staff and volunteers can provide Counseling, Education and Outreach to assist you with your insurance-related needs!

 ABCs of Medicare